 - Second bin arrives, pick up your laptop and liquids, stack bins

-Join this new expedited screening program!
-If you're considered low-risk, for a fee of $85 for 5 years you can receive expedited screening - and use a separate and shorter line - at TSA security.
+Join this uber helpful and expedited screening program!
+If you're considered low-risk, for a fee of $85 for 5 years you can receive expedited screening—and use a separate and shorter line—at TSA security.
 You'll have to go in for an interview, but if approved you won't need to remove shoes, laptops, liquids, light jackets and belts.
-I really only recommend this if you regularly travel in the US for business as it's only offered in the US.
+We really only recommend this if you regularly travel in the U.S. for business. as it's only offered in the US.
 Click here to learn more.

 There are other expedited screening/frequent traveler services for traveling abroad.
 Click here for those options..